-Self-selection tools allow users to filter their options or select their needs to create a selection of results better suited to their wants, as opposed to sifting through all of your product pages and thereby optimising the user experience.
+Self-selection tools allow users to filter their options or select their needs to create a selection of results better suited to their wants instead of sifting through all of your product pages and thereby optimising the user experience.

 While customers who are further down the buying funnel may take a deeper dive into your content, those just getting started won’t.
 Make the process easier so they can filter in or out the options that are relevant to them.